syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ![checkbox is disabled in checkbox column header in flutter datagrid](images/column-types/checkbox-is-disabled-in-checkbox-column-header-in-flutter-datagrid.png)

-### Change the background color of checkbox column
+### Change the background color of the checkbox column

 The background color of the checkbox column can be customized by using the [SfDataGrid.checkboxColumnSettings.backgroundColor](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridCheckboxColumnSettings/backgroundColor.html) property.